hotrodorm/hotrod/README.md

   Employee emp = this.employeeDAO.select(134081);
 ```

-CRUD can use complex predicates to find all employees on departments 101 and 120, hired after January 15, 2024, with last names that end with 'SMITH'
+CRUD can use complex predicates to find all employees on departments 101 and 120, hired after January 15, 2024, with last names that end with 'SMITH':

 ```java
   List<Employee> emps = this.employeeDAO.select(e,